Datacooee/slate/source/index.html.md

 # Introduction

-This API documentation is to give you an overview for connecting with the Autumn http API.
-The Autumn platform is expecting to receive a json string so we will look at that also.
+This API documentation is to give you an overview for connecting with the Datacooee http API.
+The Datacooee platform is expecting to receive a json string so we will look at that also.

 _(Here are just a few quick tips to get you started)_

 # You will need

- * Set up your **Input** in Autumn
+ * Set up your **Input** in Datacooee

- * Select **Data Source** "Send to Autumn API" in the Input setup
+ * Select **Data Source** "Send to Datacooee API" in the Input setup

  * Make a note of your *Organisation ID* and *API KEY* for the header